saper0/saper0.github.io/_pages/about.md

 I am a researcher on machine learning focusing on robust and reliable learning on graphs.
 I am doing my PhD at TU Munich under the supervision of [Prof. Günnemann](https://www.in.tum.de/daml/team/guennemann/) in the [DAML](https://www.in.tum.de/daml/startseite/) research group and am part of the [relAI](https://zuseschoolrelai.de/) graduate school.
 Furthermore, I am also interested in theoretical machine learning, high-dimensional statistics and combinatorial optimization.

-If you want to contact me, best drop me an e-mail: *gosch . lukas [at] gmail.com*.
+If you want to contact me, best write me an e-mail: *lukas . gosch [at] tum.de*.
 Scroll down to find my other social media appearances.

 Quick Link: <a href="/assets/pdf/CV.pdf">Resume/CV</a>